binbashar/le-ref-architecture-doc/docs/user-guide/compute/k8s-kops.md

     4. Run `make plan`
        * To preview any infrastructure changes that Terraform will make.
-       * If desired we could submit a PR, allowing you and the rest of the team to understand and review what changes would be made to the Kubernetes cluster before excecuting `make apply` (`terraform apply`).
+       * If desired we could submit a PR, allowing you and the rest of the team to understand and review what changes would be made to the Kubernetes cluster before executing `make apply` (`terraform apply`).
 This brings the huge benefit of treating changes to our Kubernetes clusters with a GitOps oriented approach, basically like we treat any other code & infrastructure change, and integrate it with the rest of our tools and practices like CI/CD, integration testing, replicate environments and so on.